bindydijurido/asta/README.md

 I changed a code structure there and there.
 This is very strange feeling, when you're looking at your very first, old code - you realize, that the first pancake is always spoiled ;)

 I am aware, that this repository isn't ideal but I don't want to waste my time with 'spoiled' stuff anymore.
-Now it's time to share something much more interesting with the world!
+Now it's time to share something much more interesting to the others :)!

 best,